webmin/webmin.com/content/docs/Modules/apache-webserver.md

 As with encodings and character sets, Apache does not care about the ordering of extensions in a filename when working out its type and language.
 So both the files foo.html.de and foo.de.html would be identified as HTML documents written in German.

-### Editing `.htaccess` files
+#### Editing `.htaccess` files
 As explained in the introduction, Apache options can be set for a directory by creating a file named `.htaccess` in the directory.
-These are often created by normal users who do not have permissions to edit the master webserver configuration file, and want to change the way Apache behaves when accessing their directories. `.htaccess` files can be used to set almost all of the options that you can configure on a per-directory basis, as explains in other sections of this chapter.
+These are often created by normal users who do not have permissions to edit the master webserver configuration file, and want to change the way Apache behaves when accessing their directories. `.htaccess` files can be used to set almost all of the options that you can configure on a per-directory basis, as explains in other sections of this page.

 The options in one of these files apply to all the files in its directory and in any subdirectories.
 However, they can be overridden by another such file lower down in the directory tree.
 Per-directory options in the main Apache configuration will be overridden by those in a `.htaccess` file for the same directory, but directory options for a subdirectory will override those in a parent `.htaccess` file!